GoC-Spending/goc-spending-website-v1/site/content/download/index.md

 The [Proactive Disclosure of Contracts dataset](https://open.canada.ca/data/en/dataset/d8f85d91-7dec-4fd1-8055-483b77225d8b) can be downloaded from the Open Government website.
 It is updated on a regular basis as new departmental data is added, even though the “Record Modified” metadata indicates that it was last modified on {{< vars openGovernmentDatasetRecordModifiedDate >}}.

 The version of the Open Government dataset used to generate the combined dataset tables above is from {{< vars openGovernmentDatasetPointInTimeDate >}}.
-The [archived point-in-time version can be downloaded here].
+The [archived point-in-time version can be downloaded here](https://s3-us-west-2.amazonaws.com/goc-spending-export-20190519/public/2019-03-24-contracts.zip).

 ## Share your feedback!